 So, are you ready to set off on an incredible journey through Iceland’s breathtaking landscape?
 Grab your Golden Circle map, hit the road, and discover the enchanting beauty of Iceland at your own pace.
 Remember, it’s not just about reaching the destination, but about enjoying every spectacular moment along the way!

 So, where is the Golden Circle Iceland?
 The Golden Circle is a sight-seeing route that takes in some of the most amazing sights, both natural and man-made that Iceland has to offer.

 It circles around South-west Iceland, no more than 2-hour drive from Reykjavik.
 It boasts some of the most world-famous sights that you are ever likely to see.

 Where should you start any Golden Circle Trip from?

-If you are heading off from Reykjavik then it makes the most sense that the first stop that you head to in the Golden Circle is Þingvellir National Park.
+Driving the Golden Circle Iceland can be tricky.
+Make sure you spend one day in Reykjavik before driving the Golden Circle.
+If you are heading off from the capital city, then it makes the most sense that the first stop that you head to in the Golden Circle is Þingvellir National Park.
 It is 45 minutes away from the city and once you visit there, you can take in all the other sites in a relatively direct route.